jmclaren7/auto-office-365/README.md

 * Select or type the product ID, channel and build to install
 * Select the channel you want and the click "Fetch Versions" to automatically populate a list of build numbers (Thanks to the API at https://office365versions.com)
 * Add "[silent]" to the file name to have the installer run automatically with default values

-## To Do
-* Add an option to specify where the install data is saved (DownloadPath)
-* Add an option to use already downloaded install data
-* Add language selection with support for multiple language selection
-* Add option to hide log, ODT console and ODT window
-* Add more product ID options to make individual product install possible with support for multiple product selection and product exclusion
-* Add activation options
-* Add DeviceBasedLicensing and SCLCache options
-* Improve download progress indicator